-- a) The Provincial Contract Management Policy and Procedure Framework must be implemented in institutions to govern the contract management function and practices. - b) Contracts must be properly enforced. - c) A single person or committee must be allocated the responsibility for contract management. - d) Roles for Contract Owners, Contract Managers and other stakeholders must be clearly defined. - e) Appropriate delegations must be in place to allow role-players to carry out their responsibilities. - f) There must be a single repository for contracts in institutions. - g) A system to provide early warning signals to support the contract management process must be implemented in institutions. - h) For every bid awarded, to a Service provider either through a bid process or after an approval process for deviation from the bid process has been completed,, the following requirements must be adhered to: - i) A formal contract must be entered into by the Institution with the successful bidder. - ii) The Contract must: - Include GCC, which clearly define the responsibilities, obligations, etc. for all contracting parties, as well as penalties for poor performance, etc. - Include SCC that is clauses that may not be covered by the GCC. - i) Expenditure must be managed against the contract value, the procurement plan and budget. - j) Members to Panels of Service Providers, Transversal Contracts & others must have individual contracts to regulate relationships between the Service provider and Participating Institution, obligations in terms of performance against agreed service levels, payment
+- a) The Provincial Contract Management Policy and Procedure Framework must be implemented in institutions to govern the contract management function and practices. - b) Contracts must be properly enforced. - c) A single person or committee must be allocated the responsibility for contract management. - d) Roles for Contract Owners, Contract Managers and other stakeholders must be clearly defined. - e) Appropriate delegations must be in place to allow role-players to carry out their responsibilities. - f) There must be a single repository for contracts in institutions. - g) A system to provide early warning signals to support the contract management process must be implemented in institutions. - h) For every bid awarded to a Service provider, the following requirements must be adhered to: - i) A formal contract must be entered into by the Institution with the successful bidder. - ii) The Contract must: - Include GCC, which clearly define the responsibilities, obligations, etc. for all contracting parties, as well as penalties for poor performance, etc. - Include SCC that is clauses that may not be covered by the GCC. - i) Expenditure must be managed against the contract value, the procurement plan and budget. - j) Members to Panels of Service Providers, Transversal Contracts & others must have individual contracts to regulate relationships between the Service provider and Participating Institution, obligations in terms of performance against agreed service levels, payment milestones, price escalations, discounts, penalties for non-performance, dispute resolution, variations, etc.

-- milestones, price escalations, discounts, penalties for non-performance, dispute resolution, variations, etc. - k) On-going contract management training must be provided during induction, as well as refresher training. - I) Contract management policies and procedures must be reviewed at least annually. - m) Institutions must ensure contract management audit queries are processed within the stipulated timeframes to achieve positive audit outcomes.
+- k) On-going contract management training must be provided during induction, as well as refresher training. - I) Contract management policies and procedures must be reviewed at least annually. - m) Institutions must ensure contract management audit queries are processed within the stipulated timeframes to achieve positive audit outcomes.

-6.1 Monitoring and Reporting
+3.1 Monitoring and Reporting